sikt-no/graphitron/README.md

   first: String @field(name: "FIRST_NAME") # We need a method with the name "setFirstName" in the record class.
 Overridden by @field.
 }
 ```
+This is currently only supported for use with mutations.

 _Required service code_:
 ```java